Selling and rental prices of agricultural land

 Sale prices of agricultural land, including arable land and permanent grassland, from the Estonian Land Board.

-Rents of agricultural land from Farm Accountancy Data Network (FADN) of Agricultural Research Centre.
+Rents of agricultural land from Farm Accountancy Data Network (FADN) of Centre of Estonian Rural Research and Knowledge.

 DATA FROM OTHER STATISTICAL ACTIVITIES

 Arithmetic and qualitative controls are used in the validation process, including comparison with other data.